keithalewis/papers/ftap.md

 Let's agree to call $D_jP|_{\AA_j}$ the _canonical pricing measure_.

 This mathematical assumption is not far from reality.
-Repurchase agreements agreements are used for this.
+Repurchase agreements are used for this.

 ### Zero Coupon Bonds
 A _zero coupon bond_, $D(u)$, has a single cash flow $C^{D(u)}_u = 1$